drublic/drublic/src/posts/55-conceptual-components/article.md

 ## Using HOCs to structure Complex Components

-Using Higher Order Components to decouple logic from pure presentation of a component is quite simple.
+Using Higher-Order Components to decouple logic from pure presentation of a component is quite simple.
 Just remove all the code that is related to handling state and the lifecycle of the component and put it into a separate component, the HOC.

 Let's look at a minimalistic example.

-This component contains some state and a life-cycle behavior.
+This component contains some state and life-cycle behavior.

 <script src="https://gist.github.com/drublic/cf1e4ad38693f99a803d931b332b26e9.js"></script>